This appendix describes:

 Branch version.
 Oracle Solaris packages show the following information in the branch version portion of the version string of a package FMRI:

 Release or SRU build number.
-The build number of the SRU, or the respin number for the release.
+The build number of the SRU, or the respin number for the major release.

-Revision or nightly build number.
+Nightly build number.
 The build number for the individual nightly builds.